 Basic STEP Concepts

-This topic introduces the reader to some fundamental STEP concepts that provide a foundation for the rest of the material in the Getting Started documentation, as well as the System Setup documentation.
+This topic introduces some fundamental STEP concepts that provide a foundation for the rest of the material in the Getting Started documentation, as well as the System Setup documentation.
 The focus of this topic is on data structures and data management, and is not intended to be an introduction to the full capabilities of a STEP system.

 Object Types Overview

 Technically, nearly everything in STEP is an object, and object types must be defined for which instances of objects can exist.
 Object types provide a specific label for levels within a taxonomy, given to different elements within the system.
 Nearly every object in STEP is labeled with an object type to help identify what it is (i.e., a product or entity rather than an image, a TIF rather than a PDF, etc.).
 This includes entities, products, product categories, alternate hierarchies, images and other assets, attributes, and LOVs.
 Through the use of object types, system administrators can control how rigid or loosely defined the database will be in terms of object creation and where objects are allowed to "live" and/or be used.
 This labeling also becomes very important when working with exported data so that each type of object in STEP can be identified for special handling in web applications or other uses outside of STEP.
-Object types in STEP can largely be divided into two categories:

-• Tree Object Types: Object types that make up the standard STEP hierarchies accessible on the Tree tab in workbench.
+• Tree Object Types: Object types that make up the standard STEP hierarchies are accessible on the Tree tab in workbench.
 Many of these object types can be further grouped into five categories of object types, referred to as the super types.
 Tree object types are defined in System Setup, but instances of the object types are accessed within the Tree.

 • System Setup Object Types: Also referred to as Basic Object Types.
 This category encompasses all of the remaining object types that make up a STEP system.
 Among many other things, this includes attributes, users, integration endpoints, workflows, and business rules.
 System Setup object types are defined in System Setup, and instances of the object types are also accessed within System Setup.